kewde/slate/source/index.md

 ## Ring signatures
-<aside class="warning">Hardfork occuring on 19th of October 00:00 GMT to implement the new ring signature scheme into the main net.</aside>
+<aside class="warning">Hardfork occurring on 19th of October 00:00 GMT to implement the new ring signature scheme into the main net.</aside>

 The ring signatures are a crucial part to anonymize the sender of a transaction.